Low libido in men: Causes, diagnosis, and treatment

 Urology

-Mr Michael Wanis is a leading Consultant Urological Surgeon and Andrologist based in Ashtead and Horley who specialises in kidney stoneserectile dysfunction and foreskin problems, haematuria (blood in urine), aquablation and Urolift®.
+Mr Michael Wanis is an experienced Consultant Urological Surgeon and Andrologist based in Ashtead and Horley who specialises in Aquablation, kidney stoneserectile dysfunction and foreskin problems, haematuria (blood in urine), and Urolift®.
 He practices privately at Ashtead Hospital, Spire Gatwick Park Hospital with his NHS base in Surrey and Sussex Healthcare NHS Trust.

 After qualifying from the University of Manchester in 2011, Mr Wanis completed his urology specialist training in the Surrey and Sussex region.
 He went on to complete the necessary examinations to become a Fellow of the Royal College of Surgeons in 2020 and was subsequently appointed as a consultant at Surrey and Sussex Healthcare NHS Trust.
 Mr Wanis is currently the Urological Cancer Lead at the Trust as well as delivering the andrology service.